masterjedy/specs/block-layer/codecs/dag-pb.md

 The objects link names are specified in the 'Name' field of the PBLink object.
 All link names in an object must either be omitted or unique within the object.

+## Logical Format

+When we handle DagPB content at the Data Model level, we treat these objects as maps.
+The map keys correspond to the lowercase field names.

 This layout can be expressed with [IPLD Schemas](../../schemas/README.md) as:

 ```ipldsch